Employing providers – what is involved

 Having the ‘right’ workers begin with their selection to the job.
-Employers use a combination of methods and indicators as part of their employment screening to assess a person’s suitability to work with or care for children and find the right people.
+Employers use different methods and indicators as part of their employment screening to assess a person’s suitability to work with children.

-Particularly if you are engaging an independent contractor, you need to also feel confident about their suitability.
-Thus it is entirely appropriate to follow some or all the same processes and procedures that are used within an organisational setting.
+If you are engaging an independent contractor, you need to feel confident about their suitability.
+You can use the same processes and procedures that organisations do.

 Remember these are not fool proof methods but they provide another protective layer to promote your child’s safety.

-- Other frequent methods include viewing evidence of the provider’s background experience, their qualifications, and contacting referees (previous employers).
+Other common methods for checking a provider’s background include sighting evidence of their qualifications, and contacting their referees including previous employers.

-What questions you can ask an organisation to find out more about this area include:Click + for more information
+If the provider is an organisation, you can find out more by asking:Click + for more information

 - How do you recruit staff and volunteers?